Yuhala/Thinker-ELibrary/README.md

 Other Features
 ---------------
-1. The will be a password recovery tool
+1. There will be a password recovery tool

 1. Latest releases will be made known via sofiaMail, email, social tools etc